Jazz harmony, ear training and ensembles: advanced

 Develop your ability to hear, play and understand melody, harmonic progression, style and time feel in the jazz idiom.
-Detailed study of jazz standards will be supported by listening, singing activities and playing solo.
+Detailed study of jazz standards will be supported by listening, singing activities and playing as a group.

 Develop your ability to improvise well.
 Learn challenging repertoire.
-Perform and record your musical efforts.
+Engage in duo projects.
+Perform.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.